 Learning Not to Run Away from Emotions

 Emotions have a voice.
 They speak to us and tell us how we are feeling.
 Emotions help us see what we need in each particular moment.
-What happens if we run away from emotions, if we ignore them?
+What happens if we run away from emotions if we ignore them?
 Well, we can turn off their voices, but not their needs.

-We live in such a rush, constantly going from one thing to another.
-And then we’re constantly hearing and saying things like, “don’t worry“, “all you have to do is …”, “forget about it.”
 But a ll emotions have an adaptive function.
 So if we don’t listen to them, they are stored away and will reappear with more force when they need to come out again.
 And sometimes unfortunately in the least opportune moments.

 For example, sadness tells us we need to stop and be alone.
 Therefore we don’t feel like going out and being with other people.
 Joy, on the other hand, encourages us to go out and socialize.
 Disgust warns us of possible dangers to our body.
 And fear keeps us on the alert and protects us.

 If we learn to listen and not run away from emotions, we will be able to understand what they’re telling us.
-Thus, by paying attention to them we may get to know a part of us that has been hidden, but has needs we’re not meeting.
+Thus, by paying attention to them we may get to know a part of us that has been hidden but has needs we’re not meeting.

 What happens if we medicate our emotions?

 All emotions in their proper measure are good and functional.
-However, the problem comes when they get to an intolerable extreme or prevent you living your life.
+However, the problem comes when they get to an intolerable extreme or prevent you from living your life.
 This happens when we ignore them, downplay them, or tip-toe around them.

 As we said before, emotions have a voice.
 What happens then when we medicate functional emotions?
 We mute their voice.
 While we manage to shut them up, we miss out on what they’re trying to tell us.
 If we learn to listen to them, they will do their job and then give way to other emotions.